 Here are some ways to check for the presence of trihalomethanes in your water supply.

-After observing the water, you can use a testing kit to confirm if your observations were correct.
-Most testing kits consist of dip tests that will allow you to monitor the THM levels in your water.
+After your initial observations, you can use a testing kit to verify your findings.
+Most testing kits include dip tests that allow you to monitor the THM levels in your water.

-This option involves a water professional visiting your home to prepare the sample and then sending it to a lab for testing.
-This form of testing will give you the highest level of assurance in the accuracy of your test results.
-This option can also be used in legal cases.
+This option involves a water professional visiting your home to prepare a sample for laboratory testing.
+This form of testing provides the highest level of assurance in the accuracy of your test results and can be used in legal cases.

 Say No to Trihalomethanes

 If your drinking water contains high levels of trihalomethanes, consider using one of the water purification methods mentioned above.
 Carbon filtration is a convenient way to remove chemical compounds from your water, while reverse osmosis is a more complex filtration system that effectively removes most harmful contaminants.